Application Instructions

 While there is no one correct way to approach a potential PhD Supervisor, we recommend that you send an email to your prospective supervisor that includes the following:

-- a brief description of your proposed dissertation research, including a proposed research question
+• a brief description of your proposed dissertation research, including a proposed research question.
+Tip: Review recent publications of the potential supervisor – provide comments/insight how this research relates to your proposed research question.

 Step 2: Academic References

-Thunder Bay, ON P7B 5E1 - References are confidential and may be verified for authenticity
+• References are confidential and may be verified for authenticity.

 Step 3: Transcripts

-- Transcripts must show all courses, marks, grading scales, and awarding of degree(s) (if applicable)
+• Transcripts uploaded must show all semesters, courses, marks, grading scales, and awarding of degree(s) (if applicable).

-- Transcripts will be verified for authenticity – misrepresentation, fraudulent or falsified documents are considered serious offenses and will be dealt with to the fullest extent possible.
+• Transcripts will be verified for authenticity – misrepresentation, fraudulent or falsified documents are considered serious offenses and will be fully dealt with.

-- In-progress transcripts are acceptable in the event you are currently completing a program.
-Please submit your in-progress transcripts with your application, however, please note, final official copies of your transcripts and proof of degree(s) will be required if offered admission to the program.
+• In-progress transcripts are acceptable in the event you are currently completing a program.
+Please submit your in-progress transcripts with your application, however, please note, final official copies of your transcripts and proof of degree(s) will be required if admitted to the program.

 Step 4: Supporting Documents

 In order to complete your application, you must upload your other supporting documents (listed below).
-Once you have received your Lakehead username/ID# and password you will be able to activate your Lakehead University MyInfo Portal where you can upload your documents including:
+Once you have received your Windsor username/ID# and password you will be able to activate your University Windsor Portal where you can upload your documents including:

 1) Research Plan